-Know your investing style
+1. Choose your investing style

 “The goal of the non-professional should not be to pick winners—neither he nor his ‘helpers’ can do that — but should rather be to own a cross-section of businesses that in aggregate are bound to do well.”

-Choose an investment platform or advisor
+2. Choose an investment platform or advisor

 If you’re new to the whole stocks game and the idea of single-handedly picking stocks makes you break out in anxiety sweats immediately, there’s always the robo advisor choice.
 Robo advisors are basically automated investment services that will do the job of wealth managers or investment advisors by using sophisticated algorithms to help you pick stocks and create a portfolio based on your financial goals and your risk tolerance.
-This is called passive investing, and is usually advisable for most of us just getting started in the investment game.
+This is called passive investing, and it is usually advisable for most of us just getting started in the investment game.

-Robo advisors are usually lower in fees, since they tend to offer commission-free trading and usually create portfolios consisting of inexpensive ETFs.
+Robo advisors usually charge lower fees, since they create portfolios consisting of inexpensive exchange-traded funds (ETFs).
 Investing in ETFs also has the benefit of lowering your risk, which is often a high barrier of entry for newbie investors.
 Another advantage?
 Robo advisors are accessible 24/7, no appointments necessary.
 And since the companies operate entirely online, you can sign up to a robo advisor, deposit money, check your balance, withdraw money, etc., all from the comfort of your own home.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

-A financial planneris the white-glove service of stocks trading, both offline and on.
+A financial planner is the white-glove service of stocks trading, both offline and on.
 It’s usually the most expensive option but guarantees you’ll get the highest level of service.
 Simply put, a financial planner is anyone who helps you manage your money, whether that’s a stockbroker, an accountant, or a retirement specialist.
 The most prudent choice is a Certified Financial Planner™ (CFP®), because they have undergone testing and are legally obligated to place your interests above any other concern and cannot make commissions from managing your assets.

 But again, this level of service comes at a price (although some services offer free perks like a portfolio review session).
 You’ll usually have to pay a flat fee, commission, and perhaps consultation fees and fees priced at the percentage of assets under management.
 So before you choose this route, it’s important to know exactly how much you’re paying for and whether it’s worth it for you, since fees can really eat into investment gains if you don’t plan carefully.